stasvolf/APKMole/README.md

 3. Analyse decompiled Manifest and invoke activities(rooted device) -
 explores "./decompile" directory for decompiled applications and analysing Manifest file for activities to invoke.

+4. Analyse decompiled Manifest file - analyse Manifest of decompiled application map all activities and providers.

-4. Dump meminfo of an application - displays meminfo of a specific application.
+5. Dump meminfo of an application - displays meminfo of a specific application.

-5. Bypass device authentication(password,pattern...) -
+6. Bypass device authentication(password,pattern...) -
 removes all *.key files from /data/system directory to bypass device authentication.